Canon G5 X vs SL2

 - Faster burst: Shoots at higher frequency (5.9 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the SL2 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the SL2 requires a separate lens.

 - More compact: Is smaller (112x76mm vs 122x93mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the SL2).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the SL2).